supahcraig/CLDR/Labs/Data Warehouse/Dbeaver Connect.md

 ![](./images/dbeaver/dbeaver-hive-select.png)

 3. Copy the JDBC URL from the CDP VDW screen, under the "3-dot" context menu for your virtual warehouse.
-It will look something like this:
+It will look something like this, depending on whether or not you enabled SSO when you created the Virtual Warehouse.

 *Non-SSO:* `hs2-cnelson2-hive.dw-se-sandbox-aws.a465-9q4k.cloudera.site/default;transportMode=http;httpPath=cliservice;socketTimeout=60;ssl=true;retries=3;`